Vitalis-Maina/CampusIQ-API/README.md

 - `PUT /v1/studentunits/{studentid}/{unitid}`: Updates the relationship between a specific student and unit.
 - `DELETE /v1/studentunits/{studentid}/{unitid}`: Deletes the relationship between a specific student and unit.

-## Technologies Used

-The University Management System is built using the following technologies:

-- Go: Programming language used for backend development.
-- Postgres: Database used for storage

 ## Contributions

 Contributions to the University Management System project are welcome!
-If you encounter any issues or have suggestions for improvements, please feel free to submit an issue or a pull request on the [UMS GitHub Repository](https://github.com/Vitalis-Maina/Projects/UMS).
+If you encounter any issues or have suggestions for improvements, please feel free to submit an issue or a pull request on the [UMS GitHub Repository](https://github.com/Vitalis-Maina/Projects).

 ## Acknowledgements

 - This application was created to demonstrate CRUD functionality for managing university-related data.
 - The design and implementation of the application are credited to Vitalis Maina.
-Save to grepper
-Please save the contents in a file named README.md to ensure it is recognized as a Markdown file.